How much does an eye examination cost?

 - you are entitled to, or named on, a valid NHS tax credit exemption certificate

-- you are named on a valid NHS certificate for full help with health costs (HC2).
+- you are named on a valid NHS certificate for full help with health costs (HC2)

 People named on an NHS certificate for partial help with health costs (HC3) may also get help.

-Alternatively, if you think you may qualify for a free eye examination, pick up the leaflet HC11 – Are you entitled to help with health costs?
+If you think you may qualify for a free eye examination, pick up the leaflet HC11 – Are you entitled to help with health costs?
 This is available from optometrists, post offices, social security offices, NHS hospitals and your local GP surgery.

-You may also be entitled to a voucher to offset the cost of any glasses or contact lenses prescribed.
+You may be entitled to a voucher to offset the cost of any glasses or contact lenses prescribed.

 In Scotland NHS sight tests are free to all.